mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-It's possible to design the `Time` class without a necessary `Update` method, but doing so would result in different values for delta time within the same gameloop frame.
+It's possible to design the `Time` class without a necessary `Update` method, but doing so would result in different values for delta time within the same game loop frame.

+Assume the delta time will be different each frame of the game loop, because the `Time` class measures real time.

-This implementation tries to artificially set the gameloop speed to 20 frames per second.
-Feel free to experiment with this value.
+This realtime implementation tries to artificially set the game loop speed to 20 frames per second.
+YOu should experiment with this value.
 A lower framerate, which is a higher frame delay, reduces the burden that this program puts on the CPU.
 	A lower CPU burden improves performance of the rest of your computer while this game is running.

-Notice that `Time.Update();` is called in the game loop, to track the passage of time and guage the cost of the entire process for `SleepWithoutConsoleKeyPress`.
+Notice that `Time.Update();` is called in the game loop, to track the passage of time and gauge the cost of the entire process for `SleepWithoutConsoleKeyPress`.

+If the simulation's goal is fast prediction with a fixed-time-step, pass the time step into `Time.Update()`, and remove the call to `SleepWithoutConsoleKeyPress`.

+Game engines like Unity actually do both real-time and fixed-time calculations.
+	separate Updates are at different intervals, to give performant calculations to graphics related code, and time-step consistency to physics related code.
+	This implementation of `Time` could support something similar to Unity if `Time`'s static `Instance` alternates between realtime and a fixed-time instances.
 ---

 ## Stop the Flickering